lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/reaxff/reax-silica.rst

 ..  container:: justify

-    The main differences with the previous input is
+    The main differences with the previous input are

-    - the use of fix deform for elongate progressively the box along x
+    - the use of fix deform for elongating progressively the box along x,
-    - the use of fix NVT instead of NPT (because the box deformation is already ensured by fix deform)
+    - the use of fix NVT instead of NPT (because the box deformation is already ensured by fix deform).

-    After a first run of 25000 steps, a short run of 2000 steps is performed in order to measure the final charges of the atoms.
+    After a first run of 25000 steps, a short run of 2000 steps is performed in order to extract the final charges of the atoms from an structure that is not under deformation.

     During the deformation, the charges progressively changes, until the structure breaks.
-After the structure breaks, the charges equilibrates nears a new average value that differs from the starting charge, which is expected due to the presence of the new solid/vacuum interface:
+After the structure breaks, the charges equilibrates near a new average value that differs from the starting charge, which is expected due to the presence of the new solid/vacuum interface: